Jihaoyun/gem5/README.md

 root.registerFault.faultRegister = 13
 root.registerFault.bitPosition = 4
 ```
-will flip the 4-th bit of the 13-th int register. at the simulation tick 143930180.
-To undesrtand an appropiate time to inject this fault we recommend to use the gem5 **Exec** debug flag.
+will flip the 4-th bit of the 13-th int register at the simulation tick 143930180.
+To understand an appropriate time to inject this fault we recommend to run gem5 with the **Exec** debug flag.
-Please refer to `src/***/registers.hh` file to understand which register are avilable for the choosen architecture.
+Please refer to `src/***/registers.hh` file to understand which registers are available for the chosen architecture.